Attachmate Worldwide | Contact Us | The Attachmate Group

 Figure 2: Validate host authentication certificate process diagram.

-1. The SSH client connects to the SSH server to set up an ssh connection.
+1. The SSH client connects to the SSH server to set up an SSH connection.

 2. During the connection setup process, the server identifies itself to the client using a certificate packet.